brocade/ansible/README.rst

 An optional active_cfg variable is only applicable to brocade_zoning_cfg module.
 The variable is used to specify a CFG to be enabled.

-Since Zoning modules are additive for entries by default, it is not necessary that the full Zoning database is refered in the playbooks.
-However, maintaining a full database in a playbook may be beneficial for certain use cases.
-To help, PyFOS based zoning_to_yml.py is provided to dump the existing FOS Zoning database in yml format.
-The screen output can be saved to a file and referenced in playbooks.
-Please refer to github.com/brocade/pyfos for PyFOS details and tasks/zonedb.yml and tasks/zoning_act.yml for reference.

 Yang module/object specific Ansible modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~